Recent work

 Summary

-I lead the Privacy Engineering team at Brave Software.
+I lead the Privacy and Webcompat Engineering team at Brave Software.
 We ship privacy features in the browser, conduct privacy reviews, work on advancing the state-of-the-art in adblocking while maintaining webcompat, and collaborate with the Research team to ship novel privacy interventions.
-I previously worked at Salesforce on DNS privacy and (in an earlier team) on privacy & data governance.
+I've previously worked on DNS, encrypted DNS, consent tooling and telemetry.
 I have an interest in privacy-respectful standards and am active in the IETF and W3C.
 I care about social implications of technology, and was an Internet of Rights fellow at ARTICLE 19, a UK-based human rights organization.
 I am currently on the Advisory Council of Open Tech Fund's Information Controls Fellowship.
+I recently contributed an essay on how privacy technology and protocols are increasingly dependent on centralized infrastructure (and why that's a problem) in Meatspace Press's book "Eaten by the Internet", which you can buy here.

 I blog at shivankaul.com/blog.